-The Lemosho Northern route is a variation of the standard Lemosho route and is a longer route on Kilimanjaro and allows for optimum acclimatisation time for the summit itself.
+The Lemosho route is a longer route on Kilimanjaro and allows for optimum acclimatisation time for the summit itself.
 The additional time on the mountain means that success rates for the Lemosho northern route trekkers are relatively high.

 Approx. 35,000 people attempt to climb Kilimanjaro every year.
 The chances of reaching the summit of Kilimanjaro is highly dependent on the number of days taken to trek the mountain.The more days, the higher the probability of success as your body has more time to adapt and acclimatize.Here are the success rate figures as published by the Kilimanjaro National Park.
 These numbers are admittedly quite old and success rates are most likely higher as route configurations have improved and the number of people taking 5 day treks has almost ended.